whymarrh/jeopardy-parser/README.md

 1. Downloading the game files from the J!
 Archive website
 2. Parsing and inserting them into the database

-The first step takes ~6.5 hours, the second part should take ~20 minutes (on a 1.7 GHz Core i5 w/ 4 GB RAM).
-Yes, that's a rather long time -- please submit a pull request if you can think of a way to shorten it.
-In total, you're looking at ~7 hours.
+The first step, downloading, will depend on the machine: the download script will use twice the number of available cores to download game files in parallel and will take around an hour to complete.
+The second step, parsing, should take ~30 minutes (on a 1.7 GHz Core i5 w/ 4 GB RAM).
+In total, you're looking at around 2 hours (probably less).

-The complete download of the game files is ~300MB, and the resulting database file is ~30MB.
+The complete download of the game files is ~350MB, and the resulting database file is ~50MB (although these numbers are qucikly outdated as the number of games increases).

 Querying the database
 ---------------------